 We are subject, both directly and indirectly, to the adverse impact of existing and potential future government regulation of our operations and markets.
 For example, export of our instruments may be subject to strict regulatory control in a number of jurisdictions.
 The failure to satisfy export control criteria or to obtain necessary clearances could delay or prevent shipment of products, which could adversely affect our revenue and profitability.
 Moreover, the life sciences industry, which is expected to be one of the primary markets for our technology, has historically been heavily regulated.
 There are, for example, laws in several jurisdictions restricting research in genetic engineering, which may narrow our markets.
 Given the evolving nature of this industry, legislative bodies or regulatory authorities may adopt additional regulation that adversely affects our market opportunities.
 Additionally, if ethical and other concerns surrounding the use of genetic information, diagnostics or therapies become widespread, there may be less demand for our products.
 See also our risk factor above titled "Ethical, legal and social concerns surrounding the use of genetic information could reduce demand for our technology."
 Our business is also directly affected by a wide variety of government regulations applicable to business enterprises generally and to companies operating in the life science industry in particular.
-See also our risk factors above titled "Our products could in the future be subject to regulation by the U.S. Food and Drug Administration or other domestic and international regulatory agencies, which could increase our cost and delay our commercialization efforts, thereby materially and adversely affecting our business and results of operations" and "Our operations involve the use of the science or other consures or market comply with these regulations or obtain or maintain necessary permits and licenses could result in a variety of fines or other censures or an interruption in our business operations w
+See also our risk factors above titled "Our products could in the future be subject to regulation by the U.S. Food and Drug Administration or other domestic and international regulatory agencies, which could increase our cost and delay our commercialization efforts, thereby materially and adversely affecting our business and results of operations" and "Our operations involve the use of hazardous materials, and we must comply with environmental, health and safety laws, which can be expensive and may adversely affect our business, operating results and financial condition."
+Failure to comply with these regu